klmr/box/README.md

 > Statistical Procedures for Agricultural Research

-… I know code which uses this package because it includes a function to generate a consensus tree via bootstrapping.
-The code in question has no relation whatsoever to agricultural research.
+… I know projects which use this package because it includes a function to generate a consensus tree via bootstrapping.
+The projects in question have no relation whatsoever to agricultural research – and yet they resort to using a package whose *name* hints at its purpose, simply because of low cohesion.

 R’s packages fundamentally bias development towards [bad software engineering practices][cohesion].